PolyAI-LDN/conversational-datasets/baselines/README.md

 The combination of the five embedding models with the two vector-based methods gives ten baseline methods: `USE_SIM`, `USE_MAP`, `USE_LARGE_SIM`, `USE_LARGE_MAP`, `ELMO_SIM`, `ELMO_MAP`, `BERT_SMALL_SIM`, `BERT_SMALL_MAP`, `BERT_LARGE_SIM` and `BERT_LARGE_MAP`.

-## Dual encoders

-The [dual question/answer encoder version of the universal sentence encoder](https://tfhub.dev/google/universal-sentence-encoder-multilingual-qa/1) is also implemented as a baseline, termed `USE_QA`.
-This use a separate encoding for input and response

 # Running the baselines